 But even if a law is "necessary," that does not make it "proper."
 A law cannot be "proper" within the meaning of the Necessary and Proper Clause if it yields a "great substantive and independent power beyond those specifically enumerated."
 See NFIB, 567 U.S. at 559-60 (cleaned up) (quoting McCulloch, 17 U.S. (4 Wheat) at 411).
 The federal government "possesses only limited powers" and "can exercise only the powers granted to it" by the Constitution.
 Id. at 533-35 (quoting McCulloch, 17 U.S. (4 Wheat) at 405).
 "The same proposition, otherwise stated, is that powers not granted are prohibited."
 United States v.
 Butler, 297 U.S. 1, 68 (1936).
 The Constitution "withhold[s] from Congress a plenary police power."
 United States v.
 Morrison, 529 U.S. 598, 618 (2000).
 Such a power is reserved to the states.
 See U.S. Const. amend.
 X; Medtronic, Inc. v.
 Lohr, 518 U.S. 470, 475 (1996).

 The Constitution provides Congress with the power to "lay and collect Taxes."
 U.S. Const. art.
 I., §8, cl.
 1. But "Congress's ability to use its taxing power to influence conduct" has "limits."
 NFIB, 567 U.S. at 572.
-Indeed, the Supreme Court has "policed these limits aggressively, invalidating punitive exactions obviously designed to regulate behavior otherwise regarded ... as beyond federal authority."
-Id. (citing Butler, 297 U.S. at 56).
+Indeed, the Supreme Court has "policed these limits aggressively, invalidating punitive exactions obviously designed to regulate behavior otherwise regarded" as "beyond federal authority."
+Id. (citing Butler, 297 U.S.

+at 56).
 Congress cannot, for example, tax farmers to indirectly regulate local agricultural production.
 See Butler, 297 U.S. at 68-69.
 After all, "the attainment of a prohibited end may not be accomplished under the pretext of the exertion of powers which are granted."
 Id.; see also McCulloch, 17 U.S. (4 Wheat) at 423 ("[S]hould Congress, under the pretext of executing its powers, pass laws for the accomplishment of objects not entrusted to the government; it would be the painful duty of this tribunal ... to say[] that such an act was not the law of the land.").

 Yet that is precisely what Congress attempts to do here by relying on the power of securing revenue to ban home distilling.
 The taxing power "is limited to requiring an individual to pay money into the Federal Treasury, no more."
 NFIB, 567 U.S. at 574.
-The government's purported authority to regulate "the location of distilled spirit plants," Opening Br. at 16, is "in no way an authority that is narrow in scope or incidental to the exercise of the [tax] power," NFIB, 567 U.S. at 560 (cleaned up).
-As Plaintiffs explain, the home-distilling ban "exercises 'direct control' over Plaintiffs personal conduct and is not 'strictly incidental' to the collection of the distilled spirits tax."
-Resp.
-Br. at 46.
-Instead, the home-distilling ban "criminalize[s] conduct of persons not subject to the tax, because the tax liability exists only 'from the time the spirits are in existence until such tax is paid."
-Hobby Distillers Ass'n, 2024 WL 3357841, at 12.
+The government's purported authority to regulate the location of distilled spirit plants is "in no way an authority that is narrow in scope or incidental to the exercise of the [tax] power," Id. at 560 (cleaned up).
+The home-distilling ban exercises "direct control" over Appellant's personal conduct and is not "strictly incidental' to tax collection."
+Blue-Br.
+47. Instead, the home-distilling ban "criminalize[s] conduct of persons not subject to the tax, because the tax liability exists only 'from the time the spirits are in existence until such tax is paid."
+Hobby Distillers Ass'n, 740 F. Supp.
+3d, at 528.
 Rather than collecting revenue, the challenged provisions ban conduct before tax liability is even created.
 Id.
 Thus the government's interpretation of the Necessary and Proper Clause would "work a substantial expansion of federal authority."
 NFIB, 567 U.S. at 560.